 This week we have all been very busy with our project work!
 With some of the group continuing work on a grey water system in Muhaka meanwhile others have been working on a similar system at Camp Kaya.

 Although our team season, our busiest time of the year has completed almost a month ago, here at Camp Borneo, work continues with gappers in country (currently sat in the jungle by the Kinabatangan river as we speak) and apart from that, our support for Michael Galante’s forest research continues.
 If you have been following my previous blog on Camps forest research work out here in Borneo since April, this is the 3rd work phase before the final research work.
+If you havent, read about our support on work done firstly at SFI and then Sapulut.

 Kennedy Kariuki our Marine Program Coordinator finally has a chance to sit back, reflect and share a bit about our new Ocean Camp at Shimoni.
 We have had a great season and a lot of new and interesting challenges ahead to think about...